MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 Installation of the .NET Framework requires a restart.

-Installation of Microsoft R Open (microsoft-r-open-3.3.2.msi) installs the Intel MKL package and a CAB file (SRO_3.3.2.0_1033.cab).
-In the next step, manually copy the CAB file to a new folder location.
+Actions for the .cab and .zip file are covered next.

 ## Unzip setup files and copy the .cab

 In previous steps, you downloaded the RServerSetup installer and then copied .zip file to the offline server.
 You should now extract the zipped files.

 1. Right-click en_r_server_901_for_windows_X64_9649035.zip > Extract All.
-2. In the folder containing extracted files, move the SRO_3.3.2.0_1033.cab to the same folder containing RServerSetup.exe.
+2. Copy SRO_3.3.2.0_1033.cab to the same folder containing RServerSetup.exe.

 By default, the folder is **MRS90Windows**.